petros3432/SLSimonSays/README.md

 - To generate a new URL the user has to press the triangle button( Δ ) at the bottom-center of the tablet in Second Life.
 This will generate a new URL and it will display it through in-game chat, like before.
 From there, the previous steps in sectors of **Smartphone Web Browser** and  **Any other kind of Web Browser** are applicable.

 ## IMPORTANT

 ### URL RELEASING

-  It is advised that URLs should be released before a new one is generated or after the terminal of gameplay time.
+  It is advised that URLs should be released before a new one is generated or after the termination of gameplay time.
 That's because URLs tend to exist even after the game is closed and the object has been deleted.
 They also possess a physical space in the memory of a destination in Second Life.
 That means that if an in world destination has a capacity of 1000 prims( type of object in Second Life ) then it could be filled with 1000 URLs and its owner would not be able to build or script anything.
 This can result to banning users from certain areas, if they don't own the land.
-  Second Life has foresighted this problem and has implemented an auto-URL-releaser.
-However, this releaser doesn't work instantly and doesn't have perfect perfomance.
+  Second Life has foresighted this problem and has implemented an auto-URL-release.
+However, this release doesn't work instantly and doesn't have a perfect perfomance.

 ### SCRIPTING AND BUILDING IN SECOND LIFE

   If you don't own land or don't rend land in Second Life, you can open, modify and copy this project in a destination in Second Life that scripting and building are permitted.

 ### DEBUGGING

-For academic and research puproses i created a second HTML page which adds two-features and helps with debugging and/or development of the project.
+For academic and research purposes I created a second HTML page which adds two-features and helps with debugging and/or development of the project.
 It adds one "LOAD" button which helps to manually load the Second Life's response, through the sl.php file.
-It also includes one "SCREEN" sector which displays the data that has been loaded from there.
+It also includes one "SCREEN" sector, which displays the data that has been loaded from there.
 The reason behind this is the use of synchronous AJAX and the tendency of Web Browsers to strive away from it in the near future.

 The link for this page is
 <http://siwonsimon.000webhostapp.com/siwonsimon_debugging.html>